 Microsoft Office 365 And Office Online

 With the popularity of now working in the cloud and the abundance of free Office software online from Microsoft's competitors, Microsoft has completely been forced to change the way it prices and markets it's newest Office software.
-With the transition to Office 365 for business users, the option of purchasing Office 2016 for a single PC outright is now only reserved for home users.
-Microsoft is also now offering both a monthly and yearly subscriptions to their new Office 365 which includes the most current versions of Office.
-Once you purchase a subscription to their new Office 365, you not only get premium access to all Office features online, but you can also download all Office software applications to your hard drive and work on files locally in areas where you would not have an Internet connection.
+With the transition to Office 365 for home and business users, the option of purchasing Office 2019 for a single PC outright is now only reserved for home users.
+Microsoft is also now offering both a monthly and yearly subscriptions to their new Office 365 which includes the most current desktop versions of Office.
+Once you purchase a subscription to their new Office 365, you not only get premium access to all Office features online, but you can also download the most current version of Office (Currently 2019) to your hard drive and work on files locally in areas where you do not have an Internet connection.
 In order to sign up for their new Office 365, you must have a Microsoft Account formerly known as a Windows Live ID and .NET passport before that.
 Microsoft Accounts are free of charge.
-In fact, if you are running Windows 8 or if you plan on upgrading your computer to Windows 10, Microsoft now requires that you have a Microsoft Account in order to log into the desktop.
+In fact, if you are running Windows 8 or if you plan on upgrading your computer to Windows 10, or you are an Xbox gamer (see below), Microsoft now requires that you have a Microsoft Account in order to log into the desktop.
 If you have not set up a Microsoft Account beforehand, Windows 10 will give you the option of doing so when you first set up your new computer.
 When setting up a Microsoft Account, you can either use the e-mail address that you currently have, or you can sign up a new one using either the old @hotmail.com domain or the new @outlook.com domain on Microsoft's new outlook.com service.
+If you have an @msn.com e-mail account, you may log on using this e-mail address also.

 The new free Office Online